 5. Build a Strong Network of Support

 Other forms of support will come from your new friends, academic advisors, and/or counselors.
-Many schools have counselors and therapists, trained to work with students just like you, who are ready to discuss ways you can reduce stress of moving to a new country, adjusting to US classroom culture, and more.
+Many schools have counselors and therapists, trained to work with students just like you, who are ready to discuss ways you can reduce stress of moving to a new country, adjusting to classroom culture, and more.

-Another great way to build your new support network and learn how to survive in USA as a student is by getting involved in the social aspects of campus life.
+Another great way to build your new support network and learn how to survive abroad as a student is by getting involved in the social aspects of campus life.
 Research the clubs and organizations on your school’s website and get involved – soon, you’ll feel at home and part of the school community.